dbogdanov/ismir2017-discogs/examples/README.md

-# ISMIR 2017 paper submission: Excerpt from the complete results of the Discogs dataset analysis
+# Examples of analysis of editorial metadata from the Discogs database

 ## Dataset coverage